jameshughes89/cs102/src/site/lab11.rst

 1. Implement the quicksort algorithm
 2. Make sure it works and test it a few times and see what the runtimes are
-    * Change the size of the array and the max value and see how it impacts runtimes
+    * Change the size of the bag and the max value and see how it impacts runtimes
     * For the purposes of this lab, do not worry about writing unit tests

 .. code-block:: java